aerror2/erfly6/README.md

 2. Connect the TX, RX, VCC, GND of ESP-01F to the RX, TX, 3.3V and GND of CH341, and connect to the computer.
 If there is no CH341 driver, install the driver.

-3. Use EpressLRS Configurator to flash the firmware, Device selection: DIY 2400 RX ESP8285 SX1280, remember to ground the boot line when flashing, and then "Build And flash", if it is not successful, you can connect RST to ground , it will restart the ESP-01F.
+3. Use EpressLRS Configurator to flash the firmware, Device selection: DIY 2400 RX ESP8285 SX1280, remember to ground the boot line when flashing, and then click "Build And flash", if it is not successful, you can connect RST to ground , it will restart the ESP-01F.

 <img src="https://github.com/aerror2/erfly6/blob/main/docimg/rx_elrs.jpeg">
- After flashing, the wiring of ESP-01F and CH341 can be disconnected.
+ After flashing, the wires of ESP-01F and CH341 can be removed, you can update the firmware by wifi.

 4. Connect E28-2G4M12S and ESP-01F with wires by "III.
 RX circuit diagram" , add resistors to connect the LED lights, 2G4M12S does not have TCX0EN, just don't need to connect it.